-Things generally start well in the kitchen with little ones—that is, until you turn around to turn off the burner and your assistant inadvertently launches a bag of flour, spewing 10 pounds of white powder across the kitchen floor, counter, cupboards and anything else in its path.
-It’s just par for the course.
-Messy, fun and a bit chaotic pretty much sums up cooking with kids.
+Things generally start well in the kitchen with little ones—that is, until you turn around to turn off the burner and your assistant inadvertently launches a bag of flour, spewing 10 pounds of white powder across the kitchen floor, counter, cupboards, and anything else in its path.
+It’s just parred for the course.
+Messy, fun, and a bit chaotic pretty much sums up cooking with kids.
 But you’ve gotta love it.
-Not only is it precious time together, it’s a terrific opportunity to teach about the essentials of food, nutrition and meal planning.
+Not only is it precious time together, but it’s also a terrific opportunity to teach about the essentials of food, nutrition, and meal planning.
 It’s also a chance to talk about, and practice, kitchen safety.

 Before you start…

 - Get the OK – Depending on their age, children should always ask permission to use the kitchen.

 - Divide tasks – Discuss things that mom/dad do (strain hot pasta) and that kids do (measure spices).